theandreibogdan/file_sharing_shell_command/README.md

-# File Sharing with Python Sever (as a shell command)
+# File Sharing with Python Server (as a shell command)
 Requirements: python3 with http.server

 ## For Linux & MacOS